alifwahid/alifwahid.github.io/_posts/2018-12-26-social-media-are-failed-marketplaces.md

 for newly graduated doctors seeking residencies at hospitals.
 His focus is on matching markets, where it isn't enough for one to choose, one has to also be chosen in return.
-These markets comprise transactions based on two-sided matching preferences, not simply price alone.
+These markets comprise transactions based on two-sided preference matching, not simply price alone.
 His major research contributions have been in such matching markets that he helped design.
 For example, he worked with surgeons in America to setup kidney exchanges that saved thousands of lives, and continue to save lives today.